md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Cybersecurity training.
 * Best-practice exchange.

-International engagement can help strengthen national capabilities while supporting broader regional and global resilience.
+International engagement can help strengthen national capabilities while supporting broader regional and global resilience [19, 27, 71, 72, 75].

-### Role of BAPIL
+## Role of BAPIL

-Within the BAPIL framework, national security and cybersecurity are approached from a research, policy intelligence, and governance perspective.
+Within the BAPIL framework, national security and cybersecurity are approached from a research, policy intelligence, and governance perspective [30, 35, 36, 80].

 Potential areas of focus include: